Introduction

 - ownership can belong to a key, a script hash, or another covenant

-- a separate covenant can bind itself to a token covenant and control future minting
+- a separate covenant can bind itself to a token covenant and control future issuance

 1. KCC20 Behaves Like A Fungible Token State Machine